cloud-gov/cg-dashboard/README.md

 - CONSOLE_TOKEN_URL: The URL of the token service.

 ## Front end
-To install the bootstrap front end:
+Bootstrap is already included.
+To update Bootstrap library for the front end:
 ```
 cd static
 bower install bootstrap